atvs1478/sq/README.md

 - SSD1675 is an e-ink paper and is experimental as e-ink is really not suitable for LMS du to its very low refresh rate
 - ST7735 is a 128x160 65k color SPI [here](https://www.waveshare.com/product/displays/lcd-oled/lcd-oled-3/1.8inch-lcd-module.htm).
 This needs a backlight control
 - ST7789 is a 240x320 65k (262k not enabled) color SPI [here](https://www.waveshare.com/product/displays/lcd-oled/lcd-oled-3/2inch-lcd-module.htm).
 It also exist with 240x240 displays.
 See **rotate** for use in portrait mode
+- IL9341 is another 240x320 65k (262k capable) color SPI.
+I've not used it much, the driver it has been provided by one external contributor to the project

 To use the display on LMS, add repository https://raw.githubusercontent.com/sle118/squeezelite-esp32/master/plugin/repo.xml.
 You will then be able to tweak how the vu-meter and spectrum analyzer are displayed, as well as size of artwork.
 You can also install the excellent plugin "Music Information Screen" which is super useful to tweak the layout.